neuronsson/researchschool/README.md

 # Decoding Dr Månsson
 This is a task aimed for teaching at the Research School in Clinical Psychiatry at Karolinska Institutet, Stockholm, Sweden.

+# Your task: Find out what I was doing in the scanner
+Review the spatial maps, 1) identify typical maps related to non-neural activity (e.g., noise/motion), 2) decode maps and try to find out what I was doing in the scanner (~7 different tasks).

 # Sagittal and transverse 2-D images
 1) https://github.com/neuronsson/researchschool/tree/sagittal
 2) https://github.com/neuronsson/researchschool/tree/transverse

 # 3-D images (.nii)
 Download paths: https://github.com/neuronsson/researchschool/blob/main/paths

 1) https://github.com/neuronsson/researchschool/raw/nii/vol0001.nii